-Rather than just giving you a list of metrics that you don’t know how to track, we’ve assembled this brief video and a more in-depth guide below on how you can think differently about your metrics and build a system for measuring your marketing from the ground up.
+Rather than just giving you a list of metrics that you don’t know how to track, we’ve assembled this brief video and a more in-depth guide below on how you can think differently about your metrics and build a system for measuring your digital marketing from the ground up.
 Let’s get started!

 Start with Goals.
 Then Align Metrics.